-We love grabbing a quick bite from the seafood market or neighborhood cafe, some occasions require a slightly more elevated setting.
-Where should you go for those times when you’re in the need of a really special fine dining experience?
-Whether it’s a romantic date, special celebration, or business lunch, Panama has plenty of options to choose from.
+We love grabbing a quick bite from the seafood market or neighborhood cafe but sometimes you need a more elevated setting.
+Where should you go for those times when you’re in the need of a special fine dining experience?
+Whether it’s a romantic date, special celebration, or business lunch, Panama has plenty of options.

 Salvaje serves up gourmet Japanese cuisine with a twist.
 Far from your typical salmon avocado or spicy tuna rolls, Salvaje’s menu welcomes adventurous palates.
 Try the cobia sashimi for fish so tender it will melt in your mouth.
 Don’t miss the mushroom and wagyu dumplings, grilled avocado, or cauliflower tempura.

 Dining at Azahar feels like something out of a dream.
 Neglecting a typical entryway, you enter this stunning restaurant through a quaint flower shop.
-Once inside you’ll immediately feel at ease in the stylishly minimal dining room.
+Once inside you’ll immediately feel at ease in the stylish minimal dining room.
 If you choose to sit outside, you also have access to a nice view of the city.

 Feeling indecisive?
 They also offer a tasting menu so you can try a little bit of everything.
 Just don’t expect to come back next month and order the same thing again.
 The menu rotates to take advantage of what’s fresh and local making every visit a new and exciting treat.

 Local favorites include the ceviche, grilled calamari, and mushroom ravioli.
 If you’re with a group, it’s definitely worth ordering several appetizers to share.
 After dinner, take a minute to enjoy the unobstructed view of Panama City’s skyline.
 It’s a perfect end to a perfect meal.

-If you’re craving a delectable Italian fine dining experience in Panama City, La Posta can’t be beat.
+If you’re craving a delectable Italian fine dining experience in Panama City, La Posta can’t be beaten.
 Everything here from the service to the ambiance to the food will have you feeling like the guest of honor.
 Patrons are typically welcomed with a glass of chilled Prosecco on the house.

 If your idea of fine dining is synonymous with relaxation, then Cabana is the perfect place for you.
 This gorgeously designed restaurant is the perfect combination of chic, dignified, and comfortable.
-White tablecloths and perfectly attentive waiters give Cabana a elegant feel, while the light and airy dining room lends a touch of ease.
+White tablecloths and perfectly attentive waiters give Cabana an elegant feel.
+While the light and airy dining room lend a touch of ease.